utk09-NCL/test-app-entry/NAVIGATING_CODEBASE.md

 **State**:

 - `dirtyValues`: Fields the user has edited
-- `touchedFields`: Fields the user has interacted with
+- `touchedFields`: Fields the user has interacted with (tracked but not used for error gating - errors shown immediately)

 **Actions**:

 - `setFieldValue(field, value)`: Update a field (called by FieldController)
-- `resetFormInteractions()`: Clear all user edits
+- `resetFormInteractions()`: Clear all user edits (dirtyValues, touchedFields, errors, serverErrors, warnings)

 **When to use**: